How is the information used?

 An enormous undertaking

-A traditional population and housing census requires mapping an entire country, figuring out what technologies should be employed, mobilizing and training legions of enumerators, conducting a major public campaign, canvassing all households, collecting individual information, compiling hundreds of thousands – or millions – of completed questionnaires, monitoring procedures and results, and analysing and disseminating the data.
+A traditional population and housing census requires mapping an entire country, deciding what technologies should be employed, mobilizing and training legions of enumerators, conducting a major public awareness campaign, canvassing all households, collecting individual information, compiling hundreds of thousands – or millions – of completed questionnaires, monitoring procedures and results, and analysing, utilizing and disseminating the results.

 Though it is a very laborious and costly operation, it is a vital one.
 Only a census can provide the fine-grained and accurate data needed by analysts and policymakers to make informed, evidence-based development policies.
 It is recommended that a national census be conducted every 10 years to make comparable information available.
 A series of censuses allow experts to assess the past, describe the present and estimate for the future.